How CRAFT Works

 Local Data Stays Local

-By default, network egress, host-context egress, and telemetry are all disabled.
+By default, no data leaves your machine and telemetry is disabled.
 Your model data, file paths, and environment details remain on your machine unless you explicitly opt in per operation.

 5

-When an automation proves its value, you can promote it from a personal draft to your team's shared library.
-Promotion is not automatic — it goes through governed review to ensure quality, prevent duplicates, and maintain library health.
+When an automation proves its value, you can share it from your personal drafts into your team’s library.
+Sharing is not automatic — it goes through reviewed promotion to ensure quality, prevent duplicates, and keep the library trustworthy.

 Governed Review